 Some women feel like they aren’t strong enough to lift a non-connecting gym equipment.
 But once you’ve mastered the machine weighs, it should be doable because possibilities of movements are endless.
 Exercises using free weights like kettlebells, barbells and dumbbells tap into more bone density, lower blood pressure and cholesterol levels including enriching of the hormones.

 A successful regimen isn’t complete without rest days.
 People often mistake rest as something to be guilty about.
 But, taking a few days/weeks off a full-blown intense workout won’t hurt the gain at all.
 Rather it is essential to maintain some balance with what you do.
 Some signs that alert you have overexerted your body, are soreness that doesn’t go away, hating what you do in the gym, no motivation, feeling fatigue mentally, boredom, less muscle growth and a weak immune system.
+Using a pomodoro timer is one of the best ways to keep in track of your entire progress and breaks during your sessions.

 Eat Nutrient-Rich Foods